tlswg/tls13-spec/draft-ietf-tls-tls13.md

   not trailing) zero bytes to make it 32 bytes long.
 {:br }

-Note: Requests to resume a TLS session MUST use a TLS ClientHello.
+Note: Requests to resume a TLS session MUST use a TLS client hello.

 ## Avoiding Man-in-the-Middle Version Rollback